You are here

 Chancellor's Graduate Research Award

-In an effort to maximize impact for our graduate students, the Graduate College has revised the Chancellor's Graduate Research Award, with the changes going into effect for the Fall 2016 competition.
+In an effort to maximize impact for our graduate students, the Graduate College revised the Chancellor's Graduate Research Award in Fall 2016.

 Chancellor’s Graduate Research Award

 The award amount will be $5,000.
 There is no renewal and students may not win this award more than once.
-Previous winners of the Chancellor’s Award are also ineligible.
+Previous winners of the Chancellor’s Award, when it was a two-year award, are also ineligible.